Plande will assist in a professional, personal and cost-effective manner. We have huge experience in the complex planning system.

 Good working relationship with Local Planning Authorities

-Plande are able to assist in a professional, personal and cost effective manner and have a wide range of experience and knowledge of the complex planning system and context.
-We have a good working relationship with a wide range of Local Authorities and a proven ability to obtain planning permission, even where other Architects and Planning Consultancy firms have previously failed.
+We have a good working relationship with a wide range of Local Authorities and a proven ability to obtain planning permission.
+Even where other firms have previously failed.

-We have a wide range of skills and can negotiate effectively with Local Planning Authorities, at the pre-application stage and throughout the planning application process to ensure that a sites development potential is maximised, whilst reducing the associated costs (consultants, contributions, Section 106 agreements etc).
+We offer a wide range of skills and negotiate effectively with Local Planning Authorities.
+At the pre-application stage and throughout the planning process to ensure that a site’s development potential is maximised.

 Improving your chances of planning permission

-We believe that appointing Plande as your Planning Consultancy will substantially improve your chances of success as well as reducing the need for multiple applications, costly design changes and unnecessary consultants or reports.
+Appointing Plande will substantially improve your chances of success – reduce the need for multiple applications, costly design changes & unnecessary consultants and reports.

-Whilst the planning system has become very complex, Plande are able to assist in explaining and simplifying the process.
+The planning system has become very complex.
+Plande assists in explaining and simplifying the process.

-We are able to guide you through the maze of legislation and regulations, providing recommendations and advice along the way, facilitating, and often exceeding, your goals and aspirations.
+We will guide you through the maze of legislation and regulations, providing recommendations and advice along the way, facilitating, and often exceeding your goals and aspirations.

 Keeping clients up to date and informed

-Please contact us for more information on how we can assist with your planning application and to obtain a cost effective, appropriate and robust planning permission.
+Please contact us for more information on how we can assist with your planning permission

 For developers, architects, businesses and private clients you’ll have the go-ahead to start construction.